Drakime/git-practice/README.md

 # Git Practice

-A remote repository by Hung Diep that will be used whilst learning Git.
+A remote repository by Hung Diep for learning Git.
+Learning commenced from 01/08/2021.